ShaunCurtis/Blazr.Demo.Toaster/readme.md

 ### Toast

 First an `enum` for the message colour.
-We are using the Bootstrap nomenclature directly as the enum name to make building Css strings easy later.
+It uses Bootstrap nomenclature directly to make building Css strings simple.

 ```csharp
 public enum MessageColour